Mortgage

 • VA loans.
 Eligible veterans, military personnel and qualified spouses may find a loan backed by the VA to be an affordable option.
 VA loans have no down payment or mortgage insurance requirements.

 • ARMs.
-If you’re able to move during the initial fixed-rate period, an ARM may be a good option for you.
-However, beginning May 1, 2023 conventional ARMs will come with extra fees (compared to fixed-rate loans) if you’re borrowing over 90% of your home’s value.
+If you’re able to sell the house before the initial fixed-rate period ends, an ARM may be a good option for you.

 A 40-year mortgage can be a good idea, depending on your situation.
 Since the loan term spans 40 years, the payments can be more affordable than loans with shorter terms.
 However, because of the higher interest rate and extended repayment period, 40-year home loans typically have higher total loan costs.